...

 Pho Bo, Vietnamese Soup

-Pho 24 by the central lake in Hanoi, bangs out a beauty of Amazing Pho, made all better by the surrounding atmosphere.
+Pho 24 by the central lake in Hanoi, bangs out a beauty of a Pho Bo Recipe, made all better by the surrounding atmosphere.

 Saigon Sandwich, Katong